diabhalothia1/cse15l-lab-reports/lab-report-5-week-9.md

 Tracing the path for the repository with the wromg name:
 1.

 2. The first if statement that checks if the directory contains the file is false because this repository does not contain the ListExamples.java
-   The second if statement which check if the code complies is also false in this case because it does not run due to the early exit for the code
-   The third if statement which checks if it passes the test case also fails because it doesn not run due to an early exit from the script
+   The second if statement which check if the code complies is true but does not run due to the early exit for the code The third if statement which checks if it passes the test case is true but it doesn not run due to an early exit from the script

 3.These code lines do not run-
 ```
 cd ..